SAFEGUARDING

 Staff members receive annual training linked to the guidelines set out in the document – Keeping Children Safe in Education (KCSiE) and regular updates on local and national safeguarding concerns.
 All staff members are aware of the signs of neglect and abuse and are required to report any concerns to the Designated Safeguarding Leads (DSLs) at CP Riverside.

-The Senior Designated Safeguarding Lead is Stef Smith (Assistant Principal) and the Designated Safeguarding Leads are Mark Eyre (Principal) Gemma Blacow (Assistant Principal) and Charlotte Wood (Engagement & Enrichment Team Leader).
+The Senior Designated Safeguarding Lead is Stef Smith (Assistant Principal) and the Designated Safeguarding Leads are Mark Eyre (Principal) Gemma Blacow (Assistant Principal) and Sarah Rothwell (Attendance, Family Support and Safeguarding Champion).

 All concerns are logged on MyConcern and the DSLs act promptly on any reported concern and will liaise & collaborate with external agencies to ensure the safety of all students.
 Student attendance is monitored closely and concerns are shared, as appropriate, with parents/carers and any other relevant and appropriate organisations.